 Tom’s post started me thinking about black-and-white and medium format imaging, but the fire was stoked a week later when a nice young lay named Michaeli came to my office to borrow a lupe so she could examine her medium format color slides.
 I showed her a few prints of some of my 6×7 stuff from back in the day, and she really enjoyed them.

 I have no film cameras at the moment.
 I believe Robert still has a Nikon F4, but I don’t know if he ever shoots with it any more.
 Like most of us, the commerce of imaging has led us to think digital.
 All my work is digital now, and it is very rewarding, but I did some great work on film, and it’s fun to remember.

 One aspect of shooting film that I was thinking about last night, and looking up extensively on my iPad as Abby and I watched television, is black-and-white filtration.
-As much as I tried, I never really mastered it, probably because I only had limited occasion to shoot scenics in black-and-white (see the 1985 through 2003 entries on The Traveller to see some of my attempts), and by the time I was making a point to travel and shoot the land several times a year, I was mostly shooting digital.
+As much as I tried, I never really mastered it, probably because I only had limited occasion to shoot scenics in black-and-white (see the 1985 through 2003 entries on my travel site to see some of my attempts), and by the time I was making a point to travel and shoot the land several times a year, I was mostly shooting digital.

 One thing I did create last night was a very dramatic example, using Adobe Photoshop’s channel mixer’s black-and-white presets, of red vs blue filtration.

 As you can see, back in the day, a filter could make or break a black-and-white image.

 The way we tell our stories in photography is often so much about how we render tonal qualities.